On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

 \subsection{Splits without out of shell components}

 We have seen that the out of shell non-radiative components appear when splitting $\ajm$ by separating terms of different orders in the size of the source.
-Nevertheless, we observe that the $\ajm$ in Eq. (\ref{eq2:explicit}) [$a_{1m}^\omega$ in Eq. (\ref{eq2:aexact})] have two formally distinct contributions, and that each of them contains a spherical Bessel function which guarantees the restriction to $|\pp|=\omega/c$, thereby avoiding the intrusion of the out of shell components.
+Nevertheless, we observe that the $\ajm$ in Eqs. (\ref{eq2:explicit}) [$a_{1m}^\omega$ in Eq. (\ref{eq2:aexact})] have two formally distinct contributions, and that each of them contains a spherical Bessel function which guarantees the restriction to $|\pp|=\omega/c$, thereby avoiding the intrusion of the out of shell components.
 However, we will now show that, due to the absence of longitudinal radiation, the two on-shell contributions cannot be separately determined.
+We consider another orthonormal basis for vector functions on the momentum shell: The vector spherical harmonics $\mathbf{Y}_{j,l,m}(\phat)$.
+They are related to the $\{\Xjm(\phat),\Zjm(\phat),\Wjm(\phat)\}$ as